 Version vector with causal histories

-causal histories ({a1, a2}) are maintained in this version vector solution, but this is a not useful in practical systems because they scale linearly with the number of updates.
+Causal histories ({a1, a2}) are maintained in this version vector solution, but this is not useful in practical systems because they scale linearly with the number of updates.

 version-vector_1.excalidraw